strongtyped/fun-cqrs-blog/_posts/2016-04-15-fun-cqrs-dls.md

 ## Declarative and Composable Behavior

-After collecting feedback from different kind of people (Scala devs, Java devs, DDD experts) we came to the conclusion that the API was actually quite heavy, boring and hard to understand.
+After collecting feedback from different kind of people (Scala devs, Java devs, DDD experts) we came to the conclusion that the API was actually quite heavy, too technical, boring and hard to understand.
 Specially when the aggregate had to react to several commands and events.

-We start to look for something that could be composable and clearly express the actions (command handlers and event handlers) that were applicable to a given state of the aggregate.
+We start to search for something that could be composable and clearly express the actions (command handlers and event handlers) that were applicable to a given state of the aggregate.

 Since we were already using the term "Behavior" it seemed to us a good idea to read the definition of the word to see if we could get some expiration.